 Temple Sinai Las Vegas

-Tuition for the 18-week course is $280.
+This is an 18-week course.
 A non-refundable $50 registration fee is included.
 The tuition fee allows for either one or two people to attend, and we encourage couples to attend together.
-If you are yourself a member of a URJ-affiliated Reform congregation, the tuition is $200.
+If you are yourself a member of a URJ-affiliated Reform congregation, the tuition is reduced.
 Refund policy: No refunds after the first session.

 Please purchase the required books (appr. $110) before the class starts.
 Make sure you buy the most recent edition as indicated on the book list.
 You can order them online; all are available as e-books; some may be available at your local bookstore.
 View the textbook list.